AlvertosFIorantis/git-workflow/README.md

 Now that i have pushed all my changes to the branch that i am working on and i am about to do a pull request on the master it is better to make sure that i dont have any conflcits with the master before starting the pull request.
 Lets say that someone has made changes to the master that i dont have locally

+i will do a

+### git fetch -- all

+then

+### git merge origin/master

+### git status

+to see the files that have the conflcit and start resolving the conflicts 1 by 1 in each file after fixing the conflicts to each file i will stage the file with

+git add name_of_file

+once i am done i have to do a commite

+### git commit -m "commit message"

+then i am readly to push my changes to development branch and open a pull request to the master

 ## Squash commits

 ## Git rebase